d-khan/java/project/calendar/project.md

 ## Description

-The user will interact with the scheduler using GUI.
-The scheduler will also have a calendar feature to display calendar based on the user input such as month and year.
-The user will
+The user will interact with the scheduler through a GUI, which will include a calendar feature.
+This feature will display a calendar based on user input such as the month and the year or just simply the year.
+The user will input the description on the selected date and time.
+The user should able to display the current schedule.

 ## What do you need to perform this task?